Envelope Encryption

 • Co-exists with existing IAM users, roles, and policies

-• has no impact on the users, roles, or policies that are already managed in IAM.
+• Has no impact on the users, roles, or policies that are already managed in IAM.

 • No-cost identity management

-• available at no additional cost.
+• Available at no additional cost.

-• AWS SSO identity store
+• IAM Identity Center identity store (default)

 • Active Directory